179shubham/To-Do-List/README.md

 # To-Do-List
-A to-do list with local storage along with login and sign out options
+A to-do list web application with local storage containing add, edit, mark as completed and delete functionalities along with login and sign out options.